arthurshime3/9357/ReadMe.md

 Follow the instructions below to install and run the Food As Medicine Initiative Meal Planner

 ### Pre-Requisites
-Before installation, the following must be on your computer:
-* One of the following Operating Systems on computer: Windows 9 or newer or MacOS 10 or newer
+* One of the following Operating Systems on computer: Windows 8 or newer or MacOS 10 or newer
-* Stable internet connection through WiFi or Ethernet
+* Stable internet connection through WiFi or Ethernet Before installation, the following must be on your computer:
+* Python 3
+* pip
+* Node.js
+* npm
+Database Requirements:
+* MongoDB
+  * Either a locally installed instance or a hosted instance

 ### Third Party Software Requirements